Mateo-tem/discord-modals/README.md

   .setMaxLength(10)
   .setPlaceholder('Write a text here') .setRequired(true) // If it's required or not
-);
+]);

 client.on('interactionCreate', (interaction) => {
   // Let's say the interaction will be a Slash Command called 'ping'. if(interaction.commandName === 'ping'){
     showModal(modal, {
-      client: client, // This method needs the Client to show the Modal through the Discord API.
+      client: client, // Client to show the Modal through the Discord API.
-      interaction: interaction // This method needs the Interaction to show the Modal with the Interaction ID & Token.
+      interaction: interaction // Show the modal with interaction data.
     })
   }